Lightning Network

 BTC

-The Lightning Network (sometimes known as Lightning) is a payment-channel-based Layer 2 for payments.
-It enables users to open a payment channel with a counterparty and make an unlimited number of payments within the channel.
-It also enables users to route payments across a network of these channels to users outside of their specific channel.
+The Lightning Network (often called Lightning) is a payment-channel-based Layer 2 protocol built on bitcoin.
+It enables users to open a payment channel with a counterparty and make an unlimited number of offchain payments within the channel.
+By routing payments across a network of interconnected nodes, users can reach recipients outside their specific channel.

 DATA AVAILABILITY